tangerinedream/AWS_EC2_Scheduler/README.md

 ### #2 Automatic Instance Hardware Reassignment
 AWS Instance Retirement Notifications are a reality that require attention at times you do not control.
 By Stopping instances daily, they will automatically be moved off of hardware slated for retirement or potentially incurring connectivity failures.

-### #3 Vertical Scaling
+### #3 Scaling
-While Horizontal Scaling, and Autoscaling are typically preferred versus Vertical Scaling, there are sometimes constraints that don't allow for this to occur, for example:
+While Autoscaling is typically preferred, there are sometimes constraints that don't allow for this to occur, for example:
-1. Third party code which is not horizontally scalable, or
+1. Third party code which is not autoscale friendly, or
 1. Licensing restrictions

-In these and other cases, scaling vertically can assist in certain situations.
+In these and other cases, scaling can assist in certain situations.
 The AWS_EC2_Scheduler supports the ability to Start an environment under multiple profiles, which allow for specifying different instance types and sizes.
+Additionally, the Scheduler support Horizontal Scaling out.
 By doing so, you can scale up when you want/need to, and scale back down when appropriate.
 A typical use case is performance testing.

 ### #4 Workload Resiliency
 Cattle not Pets is best practice, and while idealy through automation an environment can be provisioned and configured from scratch and terminated when testing is complete, there are scenarios where workloads will not be this tolerant.
 In those cases, the workload should minimally be tolerant enough to be started and stopped frequently, and demonstrate consistency across those (known) states.
 Running workloads for weeks, months, and in some cases years without interruption is a great recipie for producing Pets.